Ard3ny/ard3ny.github.io/_posts/2023-02-18-DIY-Pi-KVM-Raspberry -Pi-4.md

 ![img-description](/assets/img/posts/2023-02-18-DIY-Pi-KVM-Raspberry -Pi-4.md/image-9-1-1024x488.png)

-2. Launch Raspberry Pi Imager.
+2. "Launch Raspberry Pi Imager".
 You can download it from the [Raspberry Pi Foundation’s website](https://www.raspberrypi.com/software/)

 4. Select “Choose OS” -> “Use Custom” and locate the Pi-KVM image.
 After that pick your microSD card by clicking Choose SD Card.